 My go-to student gift for Christmas is usually treat bags.
 I know lots of teachers give $1 books as Christmas gifts as well and those are perfect gifts.
 I personally save all my $1 books and gift the students with several books at the end of the year to last them over the summer.
 You can read more about my end of the year gifts here.

 Here are some items I like to include in my treat bags.
 All of these came from The Dollar Tree and the total cost for 30 students is about $30.
-I like to throw in Christmas novelty items that are cheap and come several to a pack along with the students’ favorites items like post it notes, small notebooks, and crybaby gum.
+I like to throw in Christmas novelty items that are cheap and come several to a pack along with the students’ favorite items like post-it notes, small notebooks, and crybaby gum.
 I also like to include gift passes that do not cost me a dime.
 The students always love the gift passes!

 For the gift passes, I tried to include a variety of different options so you could pick and choose the ones that work best for you and your students.
 If you use the lunch with teacher, reading pillow pass, technology pass, or a similar pass, I recommend having a calendar and scheduling these the Friday before.
 This way you don’t have eleven students reading with pillows on the same day.
 Or if you have plans during lunch, you will know not to schedule students that day.
 I also suggest you have the students immediately write their names on the passes because they do sometimes lose them.
 Click here to download the student gift passes for free!